Website on LAMP or LEMP stack

 - Make sure the selected folder has a network with a subnet that the VM can be connected to.
-For that, on the folder page, click the tile Yandex Virtual Private Cloud.
+To do this, click the Yandex Virtual Private Cloud tile on the folder page.
 If the list contains a network, click on its name to see the list of subnets.
-If there is neither network nor subnet, create them.
+If there aren't any networks or subnets, create them.

 To create a VM:

 On the folder page of the management console, click Create resource and select Virtual machine.

 In the Name field, enter the VM name.

 The name must be unique within the folder.
 The name may contain lowercase Latin letters, numbers, and hyphens.
 The first character must be a letter.
 The last character can't be a hyphen.
 The maximum length of the name is 63 characters.

 Select the availability zone to locate the VM in.

 - LEMP for Linux, nginx, MySQL, and PHP

 - LAMP for Linux, Apache, MySQL, and PHP